aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/030_basic_experiment/30-experiment-cli/_index.en.md

 * Carefully choose the resource to affect and how to select them.
 If we had originally chosen to terminate a single instance (`COUNT`) rather than a fraction (`PERCENT`), we would have severely affected our service.
 * Spinning up instances takes time.
 To achieve resilience, ASGs should be set to have at least two instances running at all times

+Additionally, the benefit of using AWS CLI to create and run experiments allow you to document and automate the process for consistency.
+The best practice is to work with experiment templates that are versioned controlled (e.g. in a Git repository) so that you can setup peer review processes as well as the ability to run experiments continuously via a CI/CD pipeline.

 From here you can explore how to set up experiments using [**AWS CloudFormation**]({{< ref "030_basic_content/030_basic_experiment/40-experiment-cfn" >}}) or move on exploring [**more fault types**]({{< ref "030_basic_content/040_ssm" >}}) to inject.